Leveraging Meta-path Contexts for Classification in Heterogeneous Information Networks: Experimental Evaluation

 \subsection{Efficiency study}

 In this section we study \conch's efficiency.
 For fairness, we compare the training time for \conch, HAN, MAGNN, HGT and HGCN, as they are semi-supervised classification methods in HINs.
 For all these methods, we use the same training/validation set and run the experiments for 300 epochs.
 We take 20\% labeled objects as training set for illustration.
 We repeat all the experiments three times and show the average training time of these methods w.r.t. the Micro-F1 score on the validation set in Fig.~\ref{figure:runtime}.
 Note that we cannot run MAGNN on Yelp.
 To recap the major differences of these methods: \conch, HAN and MAGNN are based on meta-paths.
 However, \conch\ selects the $k$ most informative path-based neighbors for an object based on a filtering scheme.
 HAN uses all meta-path-based neighbors (i.e., no filtering) and it learns the neighbors' relative importance by the vanilla attention mechanism.
 HAN does not use mp-contexts either.
-MAGNN utilizes mp-contexts by learning the importance of meta-path instances and further aggregating information from these path instances to generate object embeddings.
+Different from \conch, which uses mp-contexts to construct high-level context objects with features, MAGNN utilizes mp-contexts in a fine-grained manner by independently considering all the meta-path instances.
+It learns the importance of meta-path instances and further aggregates information from these path instances to generate object embeddings.
 HGT employs a Transformer based aggregator to aggregate information from multi-type neighbors for an object, while HGCN leverages multiple kernels that use different convolutional filters.

 From Figs.~\ref{figure:runtime}(a)-(c), we can see that \conch\ consistently converges fast to the best results over all three datasets.
 MAGNN and HGT can also reach high performance scores, however, they need much longer time to converge.
+In particular, for MAGNN, when meta-paths are of longer lengths, the number of path instances could be numerous, which adversely affects model efficiency.
 For example, \conch\ is about $50 \times$ faster than MAGNN on DBLP; \conch\ achieves almost $ 40 \times$ speedup than HGT on Yelp.
 Although HAN and HGCN are faster than MAGNN and HGT, their performances are poor.
-These results further show that our approach \conch\ is very efficient and also highly effective.
+These results show that our approach \conch\ is very efficient and also highly effective.
+Finally, the runtime of \conch\ depends on $k$, which is the number of selected relevant neighbors for an object.
+Fig.~\ref{figure:runtime}(d) shows how \conch's runtime of one training epoch varies with $k$.
+From the figure, we see that the runtime increases fairly linearly with $k$.
+Thus, \conch\ is scalable w.r.t. $k$.